XTLS/Xray-docs-next/docs/en/config/routing.md

 > `tolerance`: float number

 The maximum acceptable failure rate for speed tests.
 For example, 0.01 means accepting a 1% failure rate.
-(Seemingly unimplemented).

 > `baselines`: \[ string \]